kennethrrosen/qubes-PAM-distress-login/README.md

 # qubes-PAM-distress-login
-A simple setup for sending a distress email if forced to login to desktop beyond LUKS passwords
+A simple setup for sending a distress email if forced to login to desktop beyond LUKS passwords.

-here is a step-by-step guide to set up a system service in Qubes OS to send a distress email on boot using ProtonMail's SMTP server.
+In this example we will set up a system service in QubesOS to send a distress email on boot using ProtonMail's SMTP server.
 The service will run silently in dom0, and will start an AppVM to send the email.
-The guide assumes you are using Qubes OS 4.x.
+The guide assumes you are using Qubes OS 4.1.

 1. Create a new AppVM for email, or use an existing one.
 For this guide, let's call it `emailvm`.